warrensiu/cecs_530_project/README.md

 # LLaMA Token-Generation Latency Benchmarking

 ## 📌 Project Overview
 This repository contains the benchmarking harness and performance analysis for investigating **time-per-generated-token** in LLaMA-style models.
 While aggregate throughput is a common metric, user-perceived quality in interactive LLM applications is dominated by per-token latency.

-This project focuses on decomposing inference latency into its architectural components to identify hardware and system-level bottlenecks.
+The project focuses on decomposing inference latency into its architectural components to identify hardware and system-level bottlenecks.

 ## 🛠️ Key Objectives
 * **Instrument the Inference Stack:** Measure latency across various stages of the LLaMA pipeline.